What if I cannot attend a meeting?

 Is my donation tax deductible?

 Yes, as only registered charities will be sponsored by the group.
-Cheques are written directly to the charitable organization and NOT to 100 Women Who Care Guelph.
+Cheques are written directly to the charitable organization and NOT to 100 WWCG.
 Tax receipts will be issued directly by the charitable organization.

 How is the organization that receives the group donation chosen?